tkzic/audiograph/README.txt

 README.txt
 March 3, 2013

-[notes] updated to run in iOS 6
+[notes] updated to run in iOS 6 (version 6.1.2) and xCode 4.6

-I had some trouble with git this afternoon - unfortunately have had to recommit all the source files in the entire repository even though there were a small number of changes. please contact me at tkzic@megalink.net if you have problems getting this current build to run in xCode.
+Had some trouble with git this afternoon - unfortunately have had to recommit all the source files in the entire repository even though there were a small number of changes.
+The compiler warnings and runtime issues should be resolved. please contact me at tkzic@megalink.net if you have problems getting this current build to run in xCode.

 The app store version of audiograph is still broken in iOS 6